 How Does Mobile SEO Differ from Desktop SEO in the SERPs?

-Mobile SEO takes user location into consideration when appearing in search results.
+Mobile SEO considers user location when appearing in search results.
 Additionally, web developers must ensure SEO title, URL length, and meta description length aren’t taking up too much space.
 Remember, mobile devices generally only show the top 3 results, whereas desktops will show many more.

 Do Search Engines Index Mobile Sites Differently?